 Now, with the moveable netting, portable pitching mounds and other gear, the space is ready for athletes to practice baseball, softball, soccer, football and lacrosse.
 With his team of trainers, Livingstone offers micro-skill clinics, speed and agility training, and open play time, such as open stick time for lacrosse players.

 The new training center employs two full time and six part-time employees.
-There is also a mini-sporting goods store, Mark Reynolds Team Sales @ The Cages.

 So far, things are going well and about 100 young athletes per week are polishing their skills for the spring season coming up.